 What’s Happening at St. Peter’s Church in Philadelphia during the season of Lent:

-Stations of the Cross / Located on the brick wall along Pine Street between Third and Fourth Streets.
+Stations of the Cross: Pandemic Hope / Located on the brick wall along Pine Street between Third and Fourth Streets.
 This year we feature a special Stations of the Cross by artist Mary Button, that lift up images and stories of hope, resiliency, and relationship during the COVID-19 pandemic.
 You are invited to pray and meditate as you journey with Jesus at our outdoor Stations of the Cross, or view the Stations of the Cross online here.

 What to Expect

 At St. Peter’s, we welcome the faithful, the seeker, the doubter, for God’s embrace is wide and God’s good news is for all.
 Whoever you are, and wherever you find yourself on the journey of faith, you are welcome at St. Peter’s, just as you are, to receive the riches of God’s blessings so freely given.
 What We Believe >>